Recognizing and Changing Negative Thinking

 Understanding Negative Thinking

 Negative thinking refers to continuously concentrating on situations' negative aspects and maintaining expectations of unfavorable outcomes.
 People with negative thinking often doubt their abilities and consider themselves failures.
 Negative thinking can lead to stress, anxiety, and lower confidence.
-It affects the perception e.g., how a person sees situations, often differently perceives, problems seem bigger and ignore the possible solutions.
+It affects the perception, for example, how a person sees situations; they may perceive problems as bigger than they are, and ignore the possible solutions.

-If someone goes for a new job and suddenly assumes that they are not capable of handling the tasks, unable to fulfill the job expectations, and continuously thinks, "I will never succeed".
+For example, if someone goes for a new job and suddenly assumes that they are not capable of handling the tasks, are unable to fulfill the job expectations, and continuously thinks, "I will never succeed".
 They might ignore even positive feedback and appreciation.
 Instead of prioritizing positive aspects, they focus on challenges or mistakes, perceiving them as signs of failure.

 Gradually, this mindset can have a bad effect on decision-making and lead to the avoidance of new opportunities.
 People with negative thinking patterns second-guess themselves, staying in a cycle of negativity and doubt rather than recognizing their strengths.
 These behaviors demonstrate how negative thinking patterns can manipulate reality and stop people from appreciating their successive experiences.